The PE and sport premium is designed to help primary schools improve the quality of the PE and sport activities they

-We put a tremendous amount of value on PE and sport here at Selsdon Primary.
+We put a tremendous amount of value on PE and sport here at Heavers Farm.
 The following details our system for developing PE and sports skills throughout the years.
 In addition to this, Reception have an hour of PE with a sports coach every week and pupils engage in gymnastics and dance regularly.

-If you’d like to see the details of how we use our PE and Sports Grant for the 2018/19 school year, please click here.
+If you would like to see the details of how we will use our PE and Sports Grant for the 2020/21 school year, please click here.

 Years 1 and 2 – Fundamentals of PE

 In Years 1 and 2, we start to work on the fundamentals of PE.
 We begin to develop physical education skills through the use of fun games.

 - Basic speed development (linear, lateral and multi-directional)

 - KGBS (Kinesthetics, Gliding, Buoyancy, Striking with a body part)

 - CKS (Catching, Kicking, Striking with an implement)

 In Year 1, children develop the physical skills learned in Reception and start to apply these to a range of fun activities.

 In Year 2, children begin to apply these skills to games and competitive activities, whilst continuing to develop the fundamentals of physical education.